LukasWystemp/neutron_transport/README.md

-# neutron_transport
+# Monte-Carlo Simulation of Neutron Transport in Water, Lead, and Graphite

-Monte-Carlo Simulation of Neutron Transport
+Physically accurate simulation of neutron transport of matter